SourabhMahale98/movie/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is a Movie app which displays movie list and other description when you click on any movie.
+This is simple app to understand API integration,UI and responsiveness.

 A few resources to get you started if this is your first Flutter project: